 - zcertstore(3) - work with CURVE security certificate stores

 - zdir(3) - work with file-system directories

-- zfile(3) - provides methods to work with files in a portable fashion.
+- zfile(3) - work with file-system files

 - zsys(3) - system-level methods